Physician Assistant Studies Program

 Baccalaureate Degree with Official Transcripts

-- A bachelor’s degree must be completed from a regionally accredited institution.
+- A bachelor’s degree from a regionally accredited institution must be completed at the time of application.

 - Transcripts sent directly to the University will not be accepted.